 Dr. Mark Corbett's specialty is pediatric allergy & immunology.
 The average patient rating for Dr. Corbett is 4.5 stars out of 5.
-He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-Before performing his residency at a hospital affiliated with the University of Alabama, Dr. Corbett attended the University of Louisville School of Medicine.
-He is affiliated with Norton Healthcare.
+He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Before completing his residency at a hospital affiliated with the University of Alabama, Dr. Corbett attended medical school at the University of Louisville School of Medicine.
+He is professionally affiliated with Norton Healthcare.

-Dr. Donna Wyche-Bashor works as an allergist/immunologist in Johnson City, TN.
-She is rated 4.5 stars out of 5 by her patients.
+Dr. Donna Wyche-Bashor, who practices in Johnson City, TN, is a medical specialist in allergy & immunology.
+She is a graduate of East Tennessee State University, Quillen College of Medicine.
+Dr. Wyche-Bashor has a 4.5 out of 5 star average patient rating.
 She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-Dr. Wyche-Bashor is a graduate of East Tennessee State University, Quillen College of Medicine.

 Conditions / Treatments